The best brunch in Glasgow: 18 stand-out spots

 Urban West

-This independent café in the heart of the west end has a cosy and buzzy atmosphere, plus a brunch menu packed with crowd-pleasers.
-As well as things like a full Scottish breakfast and avocado on toast, you’ll find waffles and American pancakes which can be topped with a choice of bacon, blueberries and maple syrup, berry compote with granola or Nutella and fresh strawberries.
+What: This independent café in the heart of the west end has a cosy and buzzy atmosphere, plus a brunch menu packed with crowd-pleasers.
+As well as things like a full Scottish breakfast and avocado on toast, you’ll find bagels and American pancakes which can be topped with a choice of bacon and maple syrup, berry compote with granola or Nutella and fresh strawberries.
 Don’t just take our word for it though - this thriving spot has won awards for its menus.

 Where: 537 Great Western Road, G12 8HN